by Noelle Lipschutz

 Automation Is No Longer a Separate Yardi Initiative

-Automation is now embedded directly into the Yardi operating model.
+Automation is no longer a standalone Yardi initiative—it is embedded directly into the Yardi operating model.

 Common Yardi Automation Priorities: